Alfred McCormack: Career

-McCormack was involved in The Pond (intelligence organization).
+McCormack was involved in The Pond.

-McCormack opposed the use of Black (code).
+McCormack opposed the use of Black.
 Among others, he suspected that the British were reading the dispatches in the American "Black" code, not the Germans.
 He concluded that was not the case, but considerable ill feeling had been aroused (Churchill had told Roosevelt in February 1942 that he had stopped British work on American diplomatic codes, a warning to tighten them up).